 Gross salary = basic salary + allowances (DA + HRA + LTA + others) + bonus + reimbursements

 This calculation varies depending on the job description of the employee, such as hourly and salaried employees.
 Employees paid on an hourly or salary basis may work full-time, part-time, or on a job-sharing basis.

-If you have employees who work on an hourly basis, they must be paid on an hourly pro-rata basis.
-According to the company, these employees can be paid weekly or biweekly.
+If you have employees who work on an hourly basis, you can pay them on an hourly pro-rata basis.
+If the company states that it can pay these employees weekly or biweekly.

 Hourly based employees’ gross pay = hourly rate of employee* the number of hours worked.

 Suppose an employee’s hourly rate is Rs.100. and they work 8 hours per day.
 The specific employee’s daily wage is 100*8, which is equal to Rs.800 per day.

 Salary employees’ gross pay is calculated on an annual basis rather than hourly.
 As a result, it can be weekly, biweekly, or monthly.